Manipur police arrested PLA cadre in Kakching

 Police identified the activist as Thokchom Diamond Meitei @ Tamthouba (26) a resident of Langmeidong Mamang Leikai, Kakching District.

-Report said, the activist used to threaten staffs of school and extorted money from the educational institutes in the Langmeidong areas of the Kakching District during the past few months.
+Police said, the activist used to threaten staffs of school and extorted money from the educational institutes in the Langmeidong areas of the Kakching District during the past few months.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Police recovered one mobile phone, and one wallet with Rs 320 from his possession.
+One mobile phone, and one wallet with Rs 320 from his possession.
 Further Waikhong district police station registered a case under the relevant act of the law and further investigation has started, the police added.